raul23/vocab-augmentor/README.md

    ```
 3. The script will create an `audio/` directory (if it doesn't already exist) and save the audio files there.
 The CSV file will include clickable links to these audio files.

-## Known Issues and Limitations

-- **Chinese Text-to-Speech:** For Chinese text, `MeloTTS` may have difficulties
-  with single-character words and low volume on some words.
-  - Spanish TTS is good except for very small words like "y".
-  - Sound files are saved as `.wav.`

 ### Example CSV Structure

 The CSV file might have the following structure: